-Michigan tight end Zach Gentry announces he's going to enter NFL Draft
+Tight end Zach Gentry forgoing final year at Michigan to enter NFL Draft

 More: Michigan returns plenty in 2019 to chase elusive Big Ten title

-Gentry said he endured considerable social media heat after dropping key passes in the Wolverines 62-39 loss to Ohio State in the final regular-season.
+Gentry said he endured considerable social media heat after dropping key passes in the Wolverines' 62-39 loss to Ohio State in the final regular-season game.
 He said he had to shut down his Twitter account.

 “It’s one of those things, it’s tough,” Gentry said.
 “The way that all unfolded in that game, we didn’t have a game immediately after that, so it took a while to get that out of your head.
 It was disappointing, because we underperformed and didn’t do what we thought or knew we can do.